kvenkatamanasa/Payment-Failure-Recovery-Agent/README.md

 | Invalid Payment Details | Incorrect or incomplete payment information   |
 | Authentication Failure  | Payment authentication could not be completed |

+The failure scenarios are used only for controlled testing in the current academic version.

 ---

 # 🤖 AI Diagnosis

-The project uses a **rule-based AI diagnosis engine**.
+The current project uses a **rule-based AI diagnosis engine**.

-Based on the detected failure type, it generates:
+It analyzes the detected failure type and generates:

 1. AI Diagnosis
 2. Confidence Score